katsukixyz/izone-archive/README.md

 The `dogfood` directory includes development environments to sandbox and build out new functionality:

-- `dogfood/video-tag` includes a frontend `create-react-app` application and a backend `Express` service used to manually modify video metadata to integrate video types (VPICK, ENOZI, etc.)
+- `dogfood/video-tag` includes a frontend `create-react-app` application and a backend `Express` api to manually modify video metadata like adding/removing video types (VPICK, ENOZI, etc.) via a control panel.

 ## Contributions